chingu-voyages/v40-bears-team-28/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Having trouble finding time to read your favorite book?
 Books Hut is a free, big library with a wide range of books, from Philosophy to the Computer Science!
 All you have to do is create your account, add books to your personal library, and start reading!
-For every book you read you can earn points and you will also get access to exclusive content.

 Reading a book from beginning to end is not always possible with work, family, and other commitments.
 Books Hut allows you to read books in between your busy schedule.
 Why rush through a good book?
 Read it at your own pace and store them in your library for future reference.
 With a wide-range of books, our library has everything you're looking for.